 By 1800, the most distinctive features of these horse were so common in American stables they ceased to be recognized.
 The result was an animal simply called the ‘American horse’ that was prized for its size, strength, and comfortable gaits.
 Sixty years later, American US Civil War generals, including Robert E. Lee the Confederate commander, chose these sturdy horses as their mounts.

-The general’s most notable horse was Traveller (1857–1871), and the stallion was well chronicled in contemporary literature, and by Lee himself who described the horse as ‘a grey (what we now call an American Saddlebred) of 16 hands’.
+The general’s most notable horse was Traveller (1857–1871), a stallion well chronicled in contemporary literature, and by Lee himself who described the horse as ‘a grey of 16 hands’.
 The horse was also well-respected by the general’s staff for its speed, strength and courage in combat.
-Originally named Greenbrier, for its origins, the animal already had a good reputation before Lee acquired him in February 1862.
-Greenbrier, or, Traveller had won blue ribbons (top prize) at the Lewisburg, Virginia fairs in 1859 and 1860.
+Originally named Greenbrier for its origins, the animal already had a good reputation before Lee acquired him in February 1862.
+Greenbrier, (Traveller) had won blue ribbons (top prize) at the Lewisburg, Virginia fairs in 1859 and 1860.

 Traveller’s fame was recorded alongside the legacy of the Confederate general who rode him in many battles.
 Traveller outlived the general by only a few months.
-(The horse had to be put-down when he contracted untreatable tetanus).
-Traveller’s name is often misspelled with a single ‘L’ in the American style, though Lee actually used the British style double ‘L’, rather than the more common spelling in the United States.
+The horse had to be put down when he contracted tetanus.

 Following the US Civil War, the addition of the Morgan horse and Arabian horse genes probably refined the look and style of what developed as the American Saddlebred breed type we know today.